 - Incorrect address

-- Diagnosis/billing information
+- Diagnosis codes/billing information

-Note: For instructions on how to update an ICD code in a client's file, see: Using ICD-10 codes for diagnoses.
+Note: For instructions on how to update an ICD code in a client’s file, see Using ICD-10 codes for diagnoses.

-If your own billing information was incorrectly entered or isn't up-to-date, it can also result in rejections.
+If your own billing information was incorrectly entered or isn’t up to date, it can also result in rejections.
 Examples of this include:

 - Using an incorrect taxonomy code